karljackab/node_js/chat_app/README.md

 This is a practice of socket.io in the [Udemy course](https://www.udemy.com/the-complete-nodejs-developer-course-2/)

-If you want to run it, please just type
+If you want to run it, please type
 ```
 npm start
 ```